byteally/webapi/docs/start.rst

 `HandlerM <https://hackage.haskell.org/package/webapi-0.2.2.0/docs/WebApi-Server.html#t:HandlerM>`_ is the base monad in which the :wahackage:`handler <WebApi-Server.html#v:handler>` will run.
 We also state that :code:`MyApiServiceImpl` is the implementation for the contract :code:`MyApiServiceApi`.

 By keeping the implementation separate from the contract, it is possible for a contract to have multiple implementations.
-Hypothetically, there could be a **websocket** implementation as well as a **REST** implementation for a single contract.

 * Now let's create the :wahackage:`ApiHandler <WebApi-Server.html#t:ApiHandler>` for one of our end-point :code:`POST /user`